Anglo-Irish big house: Design

 The Anglo-Irish elite went to great lengths in the process of designing their homes, as well as furnishing them.
 They almost exclusively looked to Great Britain and the continent for style and design, claiming to "bring culture back to the Irish homes" and emphasising their separation from the culture and tastes of the native Irish.
 Many of the Big Houses are known today for their immense architectural value, with some acting as the only surviving work of famous Irish and European architects.
 Regency style became the fashionable mode of architecture for an elite home in the mid to late nineteenth century Ireland.
 Features of regency design include the renowned Scagliola columns of Italian influence, made of imported stone, as well as French style plaster and painted ceilings.
 The objects within the house were also decidedly foreign and could range from collections of valuable Flemish paintings from the Northern Renaissance all the way to the installation of Lusterweiblen, Austrian light fixtures made of antlers and carved wood.
 The procuring of these items was often a considerable task and served to emphasise the purchasing power of the elite and their ability to live in decadence.

 The Big House had extensive parts of it devoted to leisure and entertainment, included ballrooms, drawing rooms and parlours, as well as the outside grounds of the demesne that allowed for hunting or playing fashionable sports, like cricket.
 Much time was devoted to these spaces as the elite had the means to pursue leisure extensively.
 Photography became a major leisure activity among the Anglo-Irish in the late 19th century, and photographs today serve as one of the principle references for historians of the Anglo-Irish big house.

-The Big House in writing
+In writing

-Similarly to photography, the ability to read and write so extensively was also a sign of privilege.
-Maria Edgeworth is one of the earlier Anglo-Irish Big House writers who wrote somewhat comically about the demise of estates thought the mishandling of the often absent family members.
+The ability to read and write extensively was a sign of privilege.
+Maria Edgeworth is one of the earlier Anglo-Irish Big House writers who wrote often satirical stories about the demise of estates through the mishandling of the often absent family members.
 Much of her fiction is said to mirror that of her own life and family.
 The fact that she was a nineteenth century female writer emphasises her status as a woman of privilege.

-Another later and quite influential Big House writer is Elizabeth Bowen who wrote extensively on the precarious position of the elite as the power they had held for generations was retracted from them piece by piece over the period of great social and political change where Catholics were no longer denied power and land agitation and nationalism were growing.
+Another later Big House writer was Elizabeth Bowen.
+Bowen wrote extensively on the precarious position of the elite as the power, which they had held for generations, was retracted from them piece by piece over the period of great social and political change in which Catholics were no longer denied power and land agitation and nationalism were growing.
 Her writings chronicle the decline of the Big House as experienced from within.